ktor-doc-jp/ktor-doc-jp/pages/advanced/build-from-source.md

 Ktor uses gradle for building.
-It should work with any gradle version greater than 4.3, but for best results we provide a gradle wrapper, that should work with any supported system just having a JDK installed:
+It should work with any gradle version greater than 4.3, but for best results we provide a gradle wrapper, which should work with any supported system with a JDK installed:

 ```
 ./gradlew build